-Though the two tires are concept products, the futuristic technologies stretch the imagination and provide a glimpse of what practical innovations may be on the horizon.
+Though the two tires are concept products.
+So the futuristic technologies stretch the imagination.
+Also they provide a glimpse of what practical innovations may be on the horizon.

-The first concept – named “BHO3” – offers the possibility of charging the batteries of electric cars by transforming the heat generated by the rolling tire into electrical energy.
-The second concept – named “Triple Tube” – contains three tubes that adjust tire inflation pressure in response to changing road conditions, delivering new levels of performance and versatility.
+These offer the possibility of charging the batteries of electric cars.
+All by transforming the heat generated by the rolling tire into electrical energy.
+The second concept named “Triple Tube” contains three tubes that adjust tire inflation pressure in response to changing road conditions.
+Thereby delivering new levels of performance and versatility.

 Additional details on the two concept tires:

 This tire generates electricity through the action of materials in the tire that capture and transform the energy created by heat when it flexes as it rolls during normal driving conditions.
 The materials used would optimize the tire’s electricity generation capabilities as well as its rolling resistance.